 Student assessment takes the form of an oral examination in the range of themes discussed in the lectures.
 Assessed is the knowledge of the theoretical basis of the general analytical procedures and methods and student's ability of creative solution of discussed analytical problem.

 The aim of the course is to acquaint students with methods and procedures used in analytical practice, from analytical sample collection through its processing to final analysis.
 The methods of mobile analytics and mobile analyzers used in environmental control and protection as well as in the field of security will be also presented.

 Specification of controlled education, way of implementation and compensation for absences

-Attendance at lectures is recommended, but not checked.
+Attendance at lectures is recommended.